 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect and correct misstatements on a timely basis.
 A material weakness is a deficiency, or combination of deficiencies, in internal control such that there is a reasonable possibility a material misstatement of the City of Underwood's financial statements will not be prevented or detected and corrected on a timely basis.
-I consider the deficiencies described in Part I of the accompanying Schedule of Findings and Responses as items I-A-22, and I-B-22 to be material weaknesses.
+A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charges with governance.